 Taoism and Buddhism don’t do cathedrals, but if they did Wong Tai Sin temple would be Hong Kong’s.
 Occupying over 18,000 square meters, this is not only one of Hong Kong’s biggest temples but its most popular.
 When the grandstand celebrations such as Chinese New Year roll around, Wong Tai Sin Temple is top of everybody’s visit list and the temple and surrounding gardens become thronged with people.

-Ok, so not strictly a temple, but a full blown monastery complex set in the secluded hills of the New Territories.
-The most famous part of this stunning monastery, and where it gets its name, is estimated 13,000 miniature statues of Buddha as well as some frightening looking statues of war gods.
+Ok, so not strictly a temple, but a full-blown monastery complex set in the secluded hills of the New Territories.
+The most famous part of the 10,000 Buddha's Monastery, and where it gets its name, is estimated 13,000 miniature statues of Buddha as well as some frightening looking statues of war gods.
 There is also a 9 story pagoda which takes in unbeatable views over the lush, surrounding countryside.
 The bad news is the climb.
 An Everest-sized challenge awaits you with 431 steps leading up to the temples and further 69 steps if you want to see the tomb of Yuet Kai, the founder of the complex.